 - Create new cluster.
-Use this menu item Nortel laad 3 switch[®] to move the selected nodes into a new cluster.
+Use this menu item to move the selected nodes into a new cluster.
 The new cluster will become a subcluster in the cluster in which the last nodes was selected. - Move to: Move the selected nodes into an existing cluster.